-Now, precisely the simultaneous openness of homo oeconomicus (who from now on no longer follows the pattern and model of the avaricious, moneygrubbing, greedy-for-money and obsessed-with-money ascetic fixed upon accumulation, but on that (type) of the modern consumer lost, full of relish and of pleasure, in the great variety and diversity and multiformity of [what is on] (the) offer(s)) vis-à-vis a number of qualitatively different values(, who) moves into the foreground and makes come to the fore the aporias (i.e. doubts, contradictions or paradoxes) into which economistic behaviourism must run or bump (i.e. encounter and deal with) as soon as it (i.e. economistic behaviourism) wants to appear in the form and shape of a comprehensive social theory (Nun, gerade die gleichzeitige Offenheit des homo oeconomicus (der fortan nicht mehr dem Muster des auf die Akkumulation fixierten geldgierigen Asketen, sondern jenem des in der Vielfalt des Angebots lustvoll verlorenen modernen Konsumenten folgt) gegenüber mehreren qualitativ unterschiedlichen Werten rückt die Aporien in den Vordergrund, auf die der ökonomistische Behaviorismus stoßen muß, sobald er in Gestalt einer umfassenden Sozialtheorie auftreten will).
-If exchange takes place via values, and if its explanation is supposed or ought to be behaviouristically-economistically performed, achieved, done, completed, rendered and accomplished (behavioristisch-ökonomisch geleistet werden), thus, values would have to be measurable, comparable and symmetrically relatable, referrable and relationable as between one another, exactly as stimulus and reaction are (it (i.e. measurable, comparable and symmetrically relatable, referrable and relationable as between each other)) (so müßten Werte meß-, vergleich- und symmetrisch aufeinander beziehbar sein, genauso wie Stimulus und Reaktion es sind).
-However, everyday experience already teaches that it is very often otherwise, and Homans must concede and admit this as well.
-In (the) social praxis / practice, he (i.e. Homans) writes, men (i.e. humans) maximise their utility (benefit, value, advantage and use; Nutzen) otherwise and differently than in (the) economic praxis / practice, and the comparison between both forms of praxis / practice limps and hobbles (i.e. is inappropriate) because we can never measure precisely enough (i.e. with enough precision) values in order to find out and discover whether men (i.e. humans) maximise their (i.e. values') social utility (benefit, value, advantage and use) in the same sense as (the) economic (utility).
-The socially contracting (parties) (Die sozialen Kontrahenten) start normally from different assessments of the costs and of the rewards and or recompense, they break off and terminate (abort) an exchange at different points in time, and they in/during their rewarding, recompensing and punishing are related and refer to the behaviour on each and every respective occasion of the other side.
+Now, precisely the simultaneous openness of homo oeconomicus (who from now on, no longer follows the pattern and model of the avaricious, moneygrubbing, greedy-for-money and obsessed-with-money ascetic fixed upon accumulation, but on that type of the modern consumer, lost, full of relish and of pleasure, in the great variety and diversity and multiformity of what is on offer vis-à-vis a number of qualitatively different values, who moves into the foreground and makes come to the fore the aporias (i.e. doubts, contradictions or paradoxes) into which economistic behaviourism must run or bump (i.e.

+encounter and deal with) as soon as it (i.e. economistic behaviourism) wants to appear in the form and shape of a comprehensive social theory.
+If exchange takes place via values, and if its explanation is supposed or ought to be behaviouristically-economistically performed, achieved and accomplished, thus, values would have to be measurable, comparable and symmetrically relatable, referrable and relationable as between one another, exactly as stimulus and reaction are that.
+However, everyday experience already teaches that things are very often otherwise, and Homans must concede and admit this as well.
+In social praxis / practice, he (i.e. Homans) writes, men (i.e. humans) maximise their utility (benefit, value, advantage and use) differently than in economic praxis / practice, and the comparison between both forms of praxis / practice is inappropriate because we can never measure with enough precision values in order to find out and discover whether men (i.e. humans) maximise their (i.e. values') social utility (benefit, value, advantage and use) in the same sense as economic utility.
+Socially contracting parties start normally from different assessments of the costs and of the rewards/recompense, they break off and terminate an exchange at different points in time, and they, during their rewarding, recompensing and punishing are related and refer to the behaviour - on each and every respective occasion - of the other side.
 That is why, when the talk is of values, only the manner of the striving for and after them (i.e. values), not their nature on each and every respective occasion, is up for debate^{537 + clxxx}.
-The nature of values (Die Natur der Werte) cannot, though, be of interest in their interrelation and connection in the ethicalnormative sense, but indeed they are of interest in (a) genetic and functional regard, and Homans, who passes by and ignores this distinction, entrenches and fortifies himself behind the explanation that the nature of values cannot be defined, in order to make use of the concept of values circularly (i.e. in a circular manner).
-At times, it looks and seems as if a value invokes, induces, gives rise to, creates, causes, calls forth and stimulates stimuli, (and (at)) other times the impression is given that stimuli produce, generate, give rise to, engender and breed values; in the first case (of a value inducing stimuli) the value determines which stimuli arise, come/crop up, emerge and appear, and behaviour can be predicted, foretold and prophesied in (the) knowledge of the motivating value; in the latter (case (of stimuli giving rise to values)), on the other hand, stimuli determine and condition the values, and out of and from the behaviour one deduces and infers the motivating values.
-The danger and risk of tautologies is very close (i.e. is very possible or probable) when empirically ascertainable behavioural phenomena (or phenomena as to behaviour) are translated into behaviouristic conceptuality ("value", "reinforcement") in order to then deduce and derive from it (i.e. the said behaviouristic conceptuality) the phenomena concerned^{538 + clxxxi}.
+The nature of values cannot, though, be of interest in their interrelation and connection in the ethical-normative sense, but indeed they are of interest in a genetic and functional regard, and Homans, who passes by and ignores this distinction, entrenches and fortifies himself behind the explanation that the nature of values cannot be defined, in order to make use of the concept of values circularly (i.e. in a circular manner).
+At times, it looks and seems as if a value invokes, induces and gives rise to stimuli, and at other times the impression is given that stimuli produce, generate and give rise to values; in the first case (of a value inducing stimuli), the value determines which stimuli arise and appear, and behaviour can be predicted in the knowledge of the motivating value; in the latter (case of stimuli giving rise to values), on the other hand, stimuli determine and condition the values, and from behaviour one deduces and infers the motivating values.
+The danger and risk of tautologies is probable when empirically ascertainable behavioural phenomena (or phenomena as to behaviour) are translated into behaviouristic conceptuality ("value", "reinforcement") in order to then deduce and derive from it (i.e. the said behaviouristic conceptuality) the phenomena concerned ^{538 + clxxxi}.